Largest laser & laser pointer forums on the Internet - discuss lasers, laser pointers - freely discuss laser companies - read/write reviews of lasers

 LEDshoppe

 LEDshoppe sells pretty good pens.
-Most notible are the 5mW's (extremely overspec sometimes), and the 50mW laser.
-The 50mW laser is only $24, which is the best mW per $ on the market!
+Most notable are the 5mW's (extremely overspec sometimes), and the 50mW laser.
 People living in the US have been buying the 5mW lasers as an alternative to the DX lasers, which stopped shipping due to the FDA.

 --------------------------------------------------------------------------------------------------------